 - Watch out for a FEMA”endorsement.”
 This is where it gets really tricky.
 An “endorsement” sounds totally scam-free, but don’t let this fool you.
 The Federal Emergency Management Agency (FEMA) does not certify contractors.

 - Don’t pay up front.
 Any contractor who asks for full payment before any work is done is a major red flag.
 Don’t hand over all of the money immediately; a shady scammer will take it and run.
+This father-son duo rescuing an entire community during a devastating hurricane was definitely not fake.

 While not the most damaging of the scams, this is probably the most common: shady people or websites presenting themselves as well-meaning aid organizations.